A life during wartime: Jamie Farr, the most famous Jeep driver in history

 “So many places that used to be aren’t anymore,” Jamie told People magazine in 1983.
 “I’ve been robbed of my childhood.”

 Fewer people live in the city of Toledo than did in 1930, just before Jameel was born.
-His beloved Paramount Theatre had long since been closed after a final showing of “How The West Was Won,” long since demolished in 1965 to make way for a parking lot.
+His beloved Paramount Theatre had been closed after a final showing of “How The West Was Won,” long since demolished in 1965 to make way for a parking lot.
 A nadir for Toledo came in the 1990s when Jeep Wrangler production moved to Canada.

 Farr has done more than his part to help his hometown, with his every mention of the Mud Hens or Tony Packo’s on the still-in-reruns series.
 He has funded scholarships for local students.
 For years, Farr ran a golf tournament that bore his name.
 The city even named Riverside Park in his honor in 1998.